This page was last updated 29 May 2020.

 - dispose of PPE safely and appropriately in a closed clinical waste bin, followed by hand hygiene practices.

-Are boots, impermeable aprons, or coverall suits required as routine personal protective equipment (PPE) for the assessment of patients with suspected COVID-19 in primary care?
+Are boots or coverall suits required as routine personal protective equipment (PPE) for the assessment of patients with suspected COVID-19 in primary care?

 No – contact and droplet precautions are sufficient.
 These are: